A planning obligation is an agreement made between a local council's planning authority and a developer.

 - any letters or emails between you and the local planning authority

 - your appeal, if you're appealing by post

 You'll also need to submit any other documents that directly support your appeal, for example your appeal statement.
 You can upload these documents when you appeal online, by email or post.

 There's no cost for sending an appeal, but you'll be responsible for your own expenses.

 The appeals process

 The appeals process has a strict timetable with deadlines for each stage.
+Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and not be considered.

 - an inspection of the site

 - further written submissions